isc-projects/bind9/doc/arm/reference.rst

    be useful when sending notifies to multiple views.
 In place of explicit addresses, one or more named ``masters`` lists can be used.

-   If an ``also-notify`` list is given in a ``zone`` statement, it will override the ``options also-notify`` statement.
-When a ``zone notify`` statement is set to ``no``, the IP addresses in the global ``also-notify`` list will not be sent NOTIFY messages for that zone.
+   If an ``also-notify`` list is given in a ``zone`` statement, it overrides the ``options also-notify`` statement.
+When a ``zone notify`` statement is set to ``no``, the IP addresses in the global ``also-notify`` list are not sent NOTIFY messages for that zone.
 The default is the empty list (no global notification list).

 ``max-transfer-time-in``
-   Inbound zone transfers running longer than this many minutes will be terminated.
+   Inbound zone transfers running longer than this many minutes are terminated.
 The default is 120 minutes (2 hours).
 The maximum value is 28 days (40320 minutes).

 ``max-transfer-idle-in``
-   Inbound zone transfers making no progress in this many minutes will be terminated.
+   Inbound zone transfers making no progress in this many minutes are terminated.
 The default is 60 minutes (1 hour).
 The maximum value is 28 days (40320 minutes).

 ``max-transfer-time-out``
-   Outbound zone transfers running longer than this many minutes will be terminated.
+   Outbound zone transfers running longer than this many minutes are terminated.
 The default is 120 minutes (2 hours).
 The maximum value is 28 days (40320 minutes).

 ``max-transfer-idle-out``
-   Outbound zone transfers making no progress in this many minutes will be terminated.
+   Outbound zone transfers making no progress in this many minutes are terminated.
 The default is 60 minutes (1 hour).
 The maximum value is 28 days (40320 minutes).

 ``notify-rate``
-   The rate at which NOTIFY requests will be sent during normal zone maintenance operations.
+   This specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations.
 (NOTIFY requests due to initial zone loading are subject to a separate rate limit; see below.)
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``startup-notify-rate``
-   The rate at which NOTIFY requests will be sent when the name server is first starting up, or when zones have been newly added to the nameserver.
+   This is the rate at which NOTIFY requests are sent when the name server is first starting up, or when zones have been newly added to the name server.
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``serial-query-rate``
-   Slave servers will periodically query primary servers to find out if zone serial numbers have changed.
+   Secondary servers periodically query primary servers to find out if zone serial numbers have changed.
 Each such query uses a minute amount of the secondary server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
    The value of the ``serial-query-rate`` option, an integer, is the maximum number of queries sent per second.
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``transfer-format``
    Zone transfers can be sent using two different formats,